 Redness & Swellings

-Shortly after a wound occurs, the site of injury may be slightly swollen and tender in addition to pink or reddish-toned.
+Shortly after a wound occurs, the site of injury may be slightly swollen.
+And also tender in addition to pink or reddish-toned.
 This is quite normal, as blood is being sent to the injured skin to provide oxygen and other necessary nutrients to assist the healing process.
 However, this usually only takes place within the first few days of the injury.
 If redness and swelling last longer than five days, it could be a sign that the wound is healing improperly.
-In this case, it is likely that bacteria is still in the wound, and is the reason that it has remained red and swollen.
+In this case, it is likely that bacteria is still in the wound.
+And it is the reason that it has remained red and swollen.